About MeetingWatch

 - Recorded vs. inferred is labeled.
 A clearly recorded vote or direct quote is marked differently from something inferred from context — so you always know how solid a claim is.

 - We don’t take sides.
 Reports describe what happened; they don’t endorse positions, candidates, or outcomes.
-When a topic is called contentious, that reflects what was actually said — not a view on who was right.
+When a meeting is marked spirited or heated, that reflects what was actually said — not a view on who was right.

 - Our posts follow the same rule.
 Short social summaries may flag process problems — overdue minutes, a decision made with little public discussion — but every claim stays grounded in the record.
 Our accountability is about open government, not which side is right.